 Design research & Visual storytelling

 It’s hard to design for a customer you don’t understand.

 I believe designers and businesses miss opportunities by making assumptions about their end users.

-I’m a specialist independent design researcher based in New Zealand.
 I work with clients who want to understand people – in order to make strategic change to their product or service.

 My approach helps answer these questions: